 Parents Need to Know

 Some of the movie is wickedly enjoyable, but some of it is clutter, and some undercuts the power of the points Moore is trying to make.
 Presidents get asked questions about all subjects no matter what they're doing, so when President Bush talks about terrorism when he's on the golf course, the implication that he's a modern-day Nero is overblown.
 Then there are moments that may be manipulative but are nevertheless unassailably genuine.
 A visit with the mother of a soldier who was killed in Iraq is moving not just for her loss but for her devotion and her ideals.
-Glimpses of terribly wounded soldiers on both sides and Iraqi civilians are shocking, as they should be.
+Glimpses of terribly wounded Iraqi civilians and soldiers on both sides are shocking, as they should be.
 Defense Secretary Donald Rumsfeld explaining the "humanity" of our surgical strikes and Bush hoping that our captured soldiers will be treated as humanely as we treat the Iraqi prisoners are chilling, as they should be.

 Some viewers will be offended.
 Others will take it as an opportunity to consider the way that other media sources tell the story.
-It is a powerful film that should be seen and responded to.
-We will not know for a generation or more whether it was right for the US to invade Iraq.
+Fahrenheit 9/11 is a powerful film that should be seen and responded to.
+We will not know for a generation or more whether it was right for the U.S. to invade Iraq.
 That is the way of history.
 But arguments like those posed in this movie will not just help us think carefully about the topics it covers, but also about how we gather and respond to the information we need to make decisions about how to proceed.

 Did we miss something on diversity?

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.